p-haddadian/HiCAP/README.md

-# Pytorch implementation of Hierarchial Clustering-based Attention Pooling for Graph Representation Learning
+# Pytorch implementation of Hierarchial Clustering-based Pooling for Graph Learning

 A novel method called HiCAP (Hierarchical Cluster-Based Attention Pooling) is proposed to address the limitations of existing graph pooling approaches.